-NCI asks questions about planning services and supports for people who get services from the state.
-In this report we see how family members of people getting services answered questions about taking part in the community.
+NCI asks questions about planning services and supports for children who get services from the state.
+In this report we see how family members of children getting services answered questions about taking part in the community.

-- In this report when we say "you" we mean the person who is answering the question (most of the time, a parent). - In this report, when we say "family member" we mean the person who is getting services from the state.
+- In this report when we say "you" we mean the person who is answering the question (most of the time, a parent). - In this report, when we say "child" we mean the child who is getting services from the state.